Jewish Studies + Interfaith

 ETDs

 Graduate students are required to submit an electronic copy (ETD) of the final version of their successfully defended thesis or dissertation to the Tuttleman Library before they are permitted to graduate.
-These works will be added to the library catalog one to two weeks after reception, and made available electronically per request.
+These works will be added to the Academic Commons one to two weeks after reception, and made available to current students and faculty.

 Top databases for ETDs